Ben-G/Website/content/post/24-Flux-iOS.md

 When implementing a Flux feature I will typically split the work into the following segments:

-1. Define the shape of the state type
+1. Define the shape of the state type.
-2. Define the actions
+2. Define the actions.
-3. Implement business logic and state transitions for each of the actions - this implementation lives in the store
+3. Implement business logic and state transitions for each of the actions - this implementation lives in the store.
-4. Implement UI bindings that map the state to a view representation
+4. Implement UI bindings that map the state to a view representation.

 This wraps up all of the implementation details we discussed.